nthucurry/gitbook/knowledge/cloud/azure/azlearn-basic.md

 A shared access signature (SAS) is a URI that grants restricted access rights to Azure Storage resources.
 You can provide a SAS to clients who shouldn't have access to your storage account key.
 By distributing a SAS URI to these clients, you grant them access to a resource for a specified period of time.
 SAS is a secure way to share your storage resources without compromising (妥協) your account keys.

 ### File Sync
+Use Azure File Sync to centralize your organization's file shares in Azure Files, while keeping the flexibility, performance, and compatibility of an on-premises file server.

 ## 8. Azure Virtual Machine
 - data disk 可以<font color=#FF0000>熱插拔</font>